German Blue Ram

 Training Milestones for German Blue Ram

-Successful training for German Blue Ram respects this species's intermediate trainability profile and natural peaceful tendencies.
+The German Blue Ram's training curve tracks the breed's actual learning profile more than any trainer's method, which typically shows as intermediate trainability and peaceful tendencies.
 Weeks one through four: focus on establishing trust and learning your German Blue Ram's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any species-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 German Blue Ram owners should expect the training journey to require patience given this species's intermediate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Best for Training Resources